 95% of the money the club generates through memberships goes back into maintaining the trails we have to a world class standard, and developing new trails to fill gaps in our offering.
 We rely heavily on our volunteer network who organise regular working bees for each of our trail areas and put in hundreds of hours each year to keep things running sweet.

 While we are proud to have a paid part-time Trail Manager working on our trails, we still need help.
 There are lots of ways you can be involved in a bit of digging and trail development/maintenance, whether by a bit of manual work, or financially.
 Professionally built trails can be very expensive to build, especially those requiring machinery, and those that are built by hand can take a lot of time.
 Whether you have time or funds on your side, you will feel great contributing to Nelson’s exceptional trails.
 Here’s how you can do it:

 Be part of a great team of people who volunteer.
-There is no minimum commitment - come to one dig day or come to them all, everyone's support is really appreciated.
+There is no minimum commitment – come to one dig day or come to them all, everyone’s support is really appreciated.
 Digging not your thing?
-There a plenty of other ways to help out the club, click here to let us know your skills and you will go on to our volunteer database.
+There a plenty of other ways to help out the club, fill in the form below to let us know your skills and you will go on to our volunteer database.